 Sometimes being nervous about interviews can lead to a lot of confusion and regrets when the big day comes.
 To help you avoid these problems and keep a positive attitude when you receive an interview, HEC’s career services offers mock interviews!
 These are designed to get you used to speaking about yourself and your training, and to help you become more comfortable speaking with other people in a more formal setting.

 Sometimes you can have a great resume and good interviewing skills and still find yourself coming up short because you can’t find the jobs.
 This is often because it can be confusing to navigate online job boards.
 We understand the confusion and are here to help.
-Our professionals can help you move through job boards and filter the requests to find the perfect jobs for your needs.
+Our professionals can help you move through job boards and filter the requests to find jobs for your needs.
 Once you have that skill down, it will be much easier to submit an application to the right potential employer.

 Take a look at some of the following employers who have recently hired our students:

 CALIFORNIA LOCATION ONLY: Heavy Equipment College of America is a private institution approved to operate by the California Bureau for Private Postsecondary Education.
 Approval to operate means the institution is compliant with the minimum standards contained in the California Private Postsecondary Education Act of 2009 (as amended) and Division 7.5 of Title 5 of the California Code of Regulations. (https://www.bppe.ca.gov/).
 Access all Catalogs, Student Performance Fact Sheets and Brochures here.